thedynamiclinker/sudocode/bin/sh.md

 0: You enjoy working on problems you already understand?

 1: No, I mean, not entirely.
 It's nice to understand things, but it's more challenging to work on a problem one doesn't entirely understand.
+So I suppose I prefer working on harder, more challenging problems.
+At least more challenging than hello world.

-0: So you like a good challenge?
+0: So you prefer hard things over easy things?

 1: Of course.